 If you’re on a budget, not to worry: the avenue also has plenty of affordable ready-to-wear and sportswear brands, like Gap, Zara, Sephora and Nike, not to mention the official PSG store selling the well-known Paris football club’s merchandise.
 And, for a striking visual experience while shopping, head to the enormous Abercrombie & Fitch store, where the dimmed lighting throws American artist Mark Beard’s disquieting frescoes into sharp relief.

-Foodies will find many delights to sample on a stroll along the Champs-Élysées: there is a Ladurée, known for mouth-watering French macarons, and a Kusmi Tea store with an array of exquisite teas, while a unique sensory experience mingling fragrance and pâtisserie is to be had at 86 Champs, an innovative concept store that’s the result of a tie-up between Pierre Hermé and L’Occitane.
+Foodies will find many delights to sample on a stroll along the Champs-Élysées: there is a Ladurée, known for mouth-watering French macarons, while a unique sensory experience mingling fragrance and pâtisserie is to be had at 86 Champs, an innovative concept store that’s the result of a tie-up between Pierre Hermé and L’Occitane.

 A culture break